wtsi-hgi/lurge/docs/outline.md

 ### `puppeteer.py`

 - if not passed volumes to use, uses all volumes
-- starts multiprocessing processes for how many mpistats it has to read over
+- starts multiprocessing processes for how many wrstats it has to read over
-    - finds the most recent mpistat for each volume (`utils/finder.py`)
+    - finds the most recent wrstat for each volume (`utils/finder.py`)
-    - checks that it hasn't already got that data in the DB, otherwise it'll skip that particular mpistat
+    - checks that it hasn't already got that data in the DB, otherwise it'll skip that particular wrstat
-    - iterates over mpistat file for first time (finding vaults)
+    - iterates over wrstat file for first time (finding vaults)
         - if it finds the deepest level in a vault (contains `.vault` and `XXX-YYY`), it gets the relative path of the file from the `.vault`
         - using the relative path, and the path of the `.vault`, it can produce the full path
         - it can also get the inode out from the vault path
         - it creats a `VaultPuppet` with the information it has at the moment (`lurge_types/vault.py`)
-    - iterates over mpistat file for the second time (finding files affected by vaults)
+    - iterates over wrstat file for the second time (finding files affected by vaults)
         - if the inode of the file was used in a vault, fill out the `VaultPuppet` with more information, this time from the actual file itself
     - creates a LDAP connection, and asks it for the HumGen groups (`utils/ldap.py`)
     - lets the VaultPuppet tidy itself up, and fill out extra details, such as using LDAP (`lurge_types/vault.py`) and replacing the full filepath with a human readable one